manchester city centre fountain

 Tip 5 When travelling in a group, book together

 You can get 1/3 off tickets when you travel together in a group of 3 to 9 people.
-Make sure to take the same train during off-peak hours, a discount is automatically applied to your journey if it is eligible.
-Avoid the hassle of the multiple paper tickets, there might be if you find split train tickets to Manchester, select to receive e-Tickets and forward them to your group..
+Make sure to take the same train during off-peak hours; a discount is automatically applied to your journey if it is eligible.
+Avoid the hassle of buying one ticket each when you find split train tickets to Manchester by selecting to receive e-Tickets and forwarding them to your group.

 Mancunians are known for their strength and togetherness in a forward-thinking city that they take pride in.
-The city is home to many famous musical acts, great shopping centres, and restaurants run by top chefs including Simon Rogan and Jason Atherton.
-Manchester has plenty to offer to tourists no matter what they are looking for.
+The city has many famous musical acts, fantastic shopping centres, high street shopping, and restaurants run by top chefs, including Simon Rogan and Jason Atherton.
+Manchester has plenty to offer tourists no matter what they seek.

 Top Manchester Tours and Attractions